AlexCharlton/linden-scheme/README.md

 describes a 10% chance of creating a branch with a flower, a 70% chance of doing nothing, and a 20% chance of creating two branches with flowers.

 ### Manipulating state
 While rendering L-systems, it is often desirable to track the state of a number of variables, following the branches in the L-system.
-In this manner, one can implement a turtle graphics system. linden-schemes provides this mechanism through the following three functions:
+In this manner, one can implement any type of turtle graphics system. linden-scheme provides this mechanism through the following three functions:

     [procedure] (define-state VAR DEFAULT)